glentner/python-102/docs/source/tutorial/commandline.rst

 ----------------------------------------

 The good news is that in Python you don't need to worry about implementing this convention in terms of parsing these command-line arguments.
-We have a built in module in Python, `argparse <https://docs.python.org/3/library/argparse.html>`_ that makes it simple to implement interfaces compliant with these conventions.
+We have a built-in module in Python, `argparse
+<https://docs.python.org/3/library/argparse.html>`_, that makes it simple to implement interfaces
+compliant with these conventions.

 Create an ``ArgumentParser`` instance with the name of the program and a brief description, then use the ``add_argument`` function to add arguments to your interface.
 Special behavior